1984 Winter Olympics: Individual athletes

-Seven athletes win at least two gold medals at these Games.
-The Finnish cross-country skier Marja-Liisa Hämäläinen finishes first with three gold medals and one bronze.
-She is followed by East Germany Karin Enke, who wins two gold and two silver in speed skating, and Swedish cross-country skier Gunde Svan who also wins four medals (two gold, one silver and one bronze).
+Seven athletes won at least two gold medals at these Games.
+The Finnish cross-country skier Marja-Liisa Hämäläinen finished with three gold medals and one bronze.
+She was followed by East Germany Karin Enke, who won two gold and two silver in speed skating, and Swedish cross-country skier Gunde Svan who also won four medals (two gold, one silver and one bronze).

 Participants

 Participating nations

 A then record of 49 National Olympic Committees (NOCs) entered 1,272 athletes in the Sarajevo Games.
 This was a large increase from the 1,072 athletes from 37 countries in the 1980 Winter Games.
-All the countries present at Lake Placid in 1980 are once again participating in Sarajevo.
-The British Virgin Islands, Egypt, Monaco, Puerto Rico and Senegal participate in their first Winter games.
+All the countries present at Lake Placid in 1980 once again participated in Sarajevo.
+The British Virgin Islands, Egypt, Monaco, Puerto Rico and Senegal participated in their first Winter games.
 Chile, North Korea, Morocco, Mexico, San Marino, Chinese Taipei and Turkey, absent in 1980, returned in 1984.

-The People's Republic of China ended its boycott of the Olympic Games over the controversy regarding the IOC's recognition of the Republic of China.
+The People's Republic of China ended its boycott of the Olympic Games over the controversy regarding the IOC's recognition of the Republic of China (Taiwan).
 The Republic of China (Taiwan) then competed as Chinese Taipei for the first time.